All I Want for Christmas Is You: North America

-When the song returned to number one for a sixth non-consecutive week on the chart dated December 25, 2021, Carey became the first artist to top two Hot 100 charts dated Dec 25, following "Hero" in 1993.
-With the song's eighth week atop the chart, Carey tied Drake as the artist with the most songs to spend eight or more weeks at number one on the Hot 100, both with five songs in total.
-After the song returned to number-one for the tenth week, Carey became the first female artist in history, and third overall after Boyz II Men and Drake, to have three songs which topped the chart for 10 or more weeks.
-When the song reached number one for a 13th week, "All I Want for Christmas is You" became the first song to top the Hot 100 in five distinct runs on the chart, and tied Boyz II Men as the only artists with three songs that have topped the Hot 100 for 13 or more weeks each; this was broken the following week, as the song spent a 14th week at number one, making Carey the first artist in history to have three number-one songs which spent 14 or more weeks; it also tied "We Belong Together" as Carey's second-longest running number-one song on the Hot 100, only behind "One Sweet Day".
-After getting its 15th and 16th week at number one on the Hot 100, "All I Want for Christmas is You" tied "One Sweet Day" as Carey's longest-running number-one song in the United States; eventually the tie was broken the following week as the song spent an 18th week atop the Hot 100, making "All I Want for Christmas Is You", Carey's longest running number-one song in the United States, as well as the third-longest running chart-topper overall on the Hot 100, behind Lil Nas X and Billy Ray Cyrus' "Old Town Road" and Shaboozey's "A Bar Song (Tipsy)".
+When the song returned to number 1 for a sixth non-consecutive week on the chart dated December 25, 2021, Carey became the first artist to top two Hot 100 charts dated Dec 25, following "Hero" in 1993.
+With the song's eighth week atop the chart, Carey tied Drake as the artist with the most songs to spend eight or more weeks at number 1 on the Hot 100, both with five songs in total.
+After the song returned to number 1 for the tenth week, Carey became the first female artist, and third overall after Boyz II Men and Drake, to have three songs which topped the chart for ten or more weeks.
+When the song reached number 1 for a thirteenth week, "All I Want for Christmas is You" became the first song to top the Hot 100 in five distinct runs on the chart, and tied Boyz II Men as the only artists with three songs that have topped the Hot 100 for thirteen or more weeks each; this was broken the following week, as the song spent a fourteenth week at number 1, making Carey the first artist to have three number 1 songs which spent fourteen or more weeks on the chart.
+After getting its seventeenth week at number 1 on the Hot 100, "All I Want for Christmas is You" surpassed "One Sweet Day" to become Carey's longest-running number 1 song in the United States.
+When it returned to number 1 for a nineteenth week on the chart, it tied Lil Nas X's "Old Town Road" featuring Billy Ray Cyrus, and Shaboozey's "A Bar Song (Tipsy)" for the longest running chart-topper overall on the Hot 100.
+It broke the tie on the chart dated December 20, 2025, when it topped the Hot 100 for a 20th total week, becoming the longest-running number one single; this was the second time Carey had set this record after "One Sweet Day" previously held it from 1996 to 2019.
+When the song topped the Hot 100 for a 21st week on the chart dated December 27, 2025, Carey earned her record-extending hundredth total week at number one, becoming the first artist to do so.
+Additionally, "All I Want for Christmas Is You" became the longest-running charting song on the Hot 100 by a woman (and the seventh overall), spending a total of 78 weeks on the chart.
+The song extended its record to 22 cumulative weeks the following week.
+In September 2026, Ella Langley's "Choosin' Texas" broke the record by spending 23 weeks at number one.